TomerFi/aioswitcher/CONTRIBUTING.md

 - Commit your changes
 - Create a pull request against the `dev` branch

+## Installing

-## Install remote development version
+### Install remote development version

 Contributions are welcome in all shapes or forms.
-If you're a user, you can play around with the current version in development and report back if you bump into anything suspicious.
+If you're a user, you can play around with the current development version and report back any findings.

-Install remote development version using `pip`:
+Install the remote development version using `pip`:

 ```shell
 pip install git+https://github.com/TomerFi/aioswitcher#dev
 ```

-## Install local development version
+### Install local development version

-In order to test your changes you can install the current development version from your active working branch.
+If you need to test your changes locally, you can install your work-in-progress from your active working branch.

-Install local development version using `pip`:
+Install the local development version using `pip`:

 ```shell
 pip install --upgrade .
 ```

+## Developing

-## Prepare the environment
+### Prepare the development environment

 With [Python >= 3.10][python-site] use [pip][pip-docs] to install [poetry][poetry-site]: